anajlm/AdaTask/README.md

 ### Application Flow

-- The application flow starts with the `ApplicationController`, which displays the main menu and redirects to the corresponding task controller based on user input.
+- The application flow starts with the `MainController`, which displays the main menu and redirects to the corresponding task controller based on user input.
 - Each task controller interacts with the user to perform operations on tasks by invoking methods from the corresponding service layer.
 - Task-specific controllers leverage the common `TaskController` interface, promoting consistency and maintainability.